 Highgate Primary School's southern boundary is situated less than 50 meters away from the reserve on Bulwer Street.
 The steady expansion of the student enrolments has meant that school's total student numbers is approaching 1000.
-To cater for the increasing student enrolments there is a need for the students to access additional green space.
+To cater for the increasing enrolments more classrooms are being constructed and with that comes a loss of green space on the school premises.
 With the proximity to the reserve there is the potential for it to be used by the school to counteract the loss of school greenspaces.
 Without an onsite toilet facility, the school is currently limited to using the reserve for large bookings only such as athletics carnivals and hiring portable toilets for these events.